xpavlic4/book-extracts/sports/golf/golfstateofmind.com.md

 # golfstateofmind.com
+## how to succeed at tournament golf
+* the more you try the harder it becomes, concentrate on the process rather than on the score
+* you are not a refloction of your score, golf and you are two separate parts of life
+* ask "what did you learn" after your round instead of "what did you shoot"
+* be optimistic, list things you did great after each round
+* be aware of how you are talking to yourself during your rounds
+* focus on what you can control (not how others play)
 ## Performance state
 * being overly concerned about the result restricts you
 * do not expect perfection, mistakes arise no matter what